AdobeDocs/experience-platform.de-DE/help/intelligent-services/customer-ai/input-output.md

 - webVisit
 - Suchen

-In diesem Beispiel `order`, `checkouts`und `purchases` werden verwendet, um anzugeben, dass ein Abonnement erworben wurde und dessen Typ ist.
+In this example, `order`, `checkouts`, and `purchases` are used to indicate that a subscription was purchased and its type.

-Außerdem wird für ein akkurates Modell empfohlen, einige der verfügbaren Eigenschaften in der [Abonnementdatentyp](../../xdm/data-types/subscription.md).
+Additionally, for an accurate model it is suggested that you make use of some of the available properties in the [subscription data type](../../xdm/data-types/subscription.md).

 **Zusätzliche empfohlene standardmäßige Ereignistypen:**

 Beliebige der übrigen [Ereignistypen](#standard-events) kann abhängig von der Komplexität Ihres Ziels und der infrage kommenden Population beim Konfigurieren Ihrer Customer AI-Instanz erforderlich sein.
-Wenn die Daten für einen bestimmten Datentyp verfügbar sind, wird empfohlen, diese Daten in Ihr Schema aufzunehmen.
+It is recommended that if the data is available for a particular data type, that this data is included in your schema.

 ### Szenario 3: Abwanderung auf einer E-Commerce-Einzelhandelswebsite